-The Graduate School offers assistantships to graduate students.
+The Office of Academic Affairs offers assistantships to graduate students.
 A limited number of graduate assistantships is available to qualified full-time students who have been admitted with an overall undergraduate grade point average of 3.0 or better to a graduate-degree program at Mississippi Valley State University.
-Assistantships are made by the Graduate School Dean with departmental or college approval.
+Assistantships are made by the Office of Academic Affairs with departmental approval.
 Assistantships are awarded for the academic year and students must maintain a 3.0 cumulative GPA and agree to work for a minimum of 20 hours per week.
-Applications are available in the Graduate Office.
+Applications are available in the academic department.